Arrival and early days

 Where’s Mary Power?
 She knows all her flowers.
 What’s that yellow flowering bush by the side of the road?

-Let me try giving you a sense of some of this.
+Let me try giving you another yet similar sense of what I’m talking about.
 My thanks to http://tintean.org.au/ for the link.

 Let’s see if this works.
 It’s part of a trailer for an Irish film called “Assimilation”. https://vimeo.com/75656628 Louis de Paor is reading from his poem ‘Didjeridu’ (from his Gobán Cré is Cloch).
-Here’s the central verse of his poem.
+Here’s a verse or two of his poem.
 An English version appears as subtitles on the video.
 He’s accompanied by Kev Carmody on Didgeridoo.

 Má sheashann tú gan chor